-Photoworks is at photography festival Peckham 24 in May to present an exhibition exploring the themes of dance, music and community.
+Photoworks presented as part of the photography festival Peckham 24 in May 2019, presenting an exhibition exploring the themes of dance, music and community.

 Dance is a universal language of expression.
 We dance alone, in the privacy of our own homes; we dance together, in pairs and in groups, forming communities based on shared likes and experiences.

-Photoworks at Peckham 24 explores the intersection between dance, music and movement through contemporary photography, performance and video, celebrating how these freedoms of expression help define different communities.
+Photoworks at Peckham 24 explored the intersection between dance, music and movement through contemporary photography, performance and video, celebrating how these freedoms of expression helped define different communities.
 Artists include Lotte Andersen, Marie Barrett, Amar Ediriwira, Bernice Mulenga, Lilian Nejatpour & Rebecca Salvadori.

 Peckham 24 is a short festival of contemporary photography that takes place during Photo London week across warehouses, galleries and art spaces in one of London’s most exciting and dynamic artistic quarters.
 In the spirit of this year’s theme Collaboration x Community, Photoworks, Der Greif and Webber Gallery share a space to explore different perspectives on a common theme, Dancing in Peckham.
-The three days of photography, performance and music will include live performances on Friday evening and Saturday.
+The three days of photography, performance and music included live performances on Friday evening and Saturday day.

 Alexandra Davenport – ‘In the Gap Between’

 Live performance, duration varies (approx. 15 minutes)

 Performed by: Andrew Oliver, Amelia Tan, Duane Nasis, Rachel Coleman & Sara Stenbaek.